iskorotkov/UtilityAI/Readme.md

 ## Fixes and enhancements

-- [ ] provide methods for direct creation of NOT, OR, AND, etc operations (do not use CreateXXXOperation methods)
 - [ ] multioperations can get invalid number of arguments - fix
 - [ ] array of conditions keeps collapsing when adding new conditions

 ## Improvements

-- [ ] add AlwaysTrue and AlwaysFalse predicates (for testing purposes?)

 ## Deprecation